LinxiangCONG/Webservice_Restaurant/README.md

 3. getRestaurantsByName
 4. getRestaurantsByCate

+In SOAP, there is no notion about the method or url path.
 We take the same example for you.
 After constructing the SOAP project and implementing the above services, run the Tomcat server, and "Test with Web Service Explorer", if you have the same result as me like the following image in the WSE, SOAP project it works too.

 <img src="./img/getByCate2.png" alt="getByCate2" style="zoom:33%;" />